 If you walk on water-covered roads for evacuation, please wear long trousers in order not to get injured by drifting stuffs.
 Moreover, please mind your steps since there may be dangerous holes under water.
-The transparency of the flood is almost zero.
-If it is difficult to evacuate from your house, please wait for rescues at a high place, where the water has yet to come.
+The transparency of the flood is almost become out of service typhoon.